 BEST TELESCOPES & GEAR FOR

-Generally speaking with telescopes, the old adage “bigger is better” applies: The larger the diameter (aperture) of the telescope, the more light it will collect and the deeper into space it will see.
+Generally speaking, in the world of telescopes the old adage “bigger is better” applies: The larger the diameter (aperture) of the telescope, the more light it will collect and the deeper into space it will see.
 Think of it as a bucket collecting photons.
 The wider the bucket, the more photons it will gather.
 The more photons you gather, the fainter the objects that you will be able to see.
 However, you will also want to balance other factors such as cost, size, quality, and ease of use.
 Below are some basics about telescopes that will help you decide.

-Refractor telescopes have a long, slender tube with a lens at the front that “refracts” the light from the sky.
+Refractor telescopes have a long, slender tube with a lens at the front that “refracts” or bends the light from the sky to bring it into focus.
 This is the oldest style of telescope and has many advantages.
 They are simple to use and understand, need less maintenance, and typically give very sharp views.
-Unfortunately, it’s difficult and expensive to manufacture large diameter versions of these scopes, so they are fairly small in aperture.
+Unfortunately, it’s difficult and expensive to manufacture large diameter versions of these scopes, so they are commonly fairly small in aperture.
 The takeaway is that this telescope will really wow you on bright objects, such as the planets and moon, but will not have enough light gathering to see the really faint objects in the deep sky (but you will still be able to see some deep sky objects!).
 We LOVE the Celestron Omni 102 XLT for beginners.
 With it’s 4” (102mm aperture) and nice sturdy mount, we think you will be a very happy planet hunter.

 Well, a catadioptric telescope is for you.
 You’ll spend a little more money on this design because it’s more complex to build than a reflector, but the combo of aperture and transportability is hard to resist.
 Here is a really popular model that has a computer for finding objects that can be driven by your smartphone or tablet: Celestron Evolution 6”.
-This scope is a true grab-and-go with all of the very best technology wrapped up into a beautiful package.
+This scope is a true grab-and-go with all of the very best technology wrapped up into a beautiful package, including a built-in rechargeable battery.
 If you want a larger diameter and you are thinking about trying your hand at astrophotography, consider the Celestron AVX 8” SCT.

 These mounts employ an ingenious design to track the sky where the axes of movement are parallel and perpendicular to Earth’s rotational axis.
 This is achieved by pointing the mount’s axis toward Polaris; the same star that Earth’s axis points to.
-As Earth rotates once on it’s axis every 24 hours, this type of mount rotates slowly in exactly the opposite direction to compensate, essentially freezing the sky in position in your eyepiece.
+As Earth rotates once on its axis every 24 hours, this type of mount rotates slowly in exactly the opposite direction to compensate, essentially freezing the sky in position in your eyepiece.
 These are more complicated to set up than Altazimuth mounts, but are an absolute MUST for astrophotography.
-When you purchase your mount from us, we will give you instruction on how to align it so it will track properly.
+When you purchase your mount from us, we will give you instruction on how to align the mount so it will track properly.
+These kinds of mounts can also be manually operated or powered to find and track objects for you.
+Some great beginner options are Celestron’s Omni CG-4 mount or their Advanced VX. iOptron offers a very compact CEM25, and Sky-Watcher USA has the AZ-EQ5 which can be used in Alt-Az or Equatorial mode in the same package!

 Qualities of a great beginner telescope: